Note to Readers...................... 3

 Act with an acknowledgment that frontline communities have experienced a history of discriminatory practices, neglect, and outright damage.

 Our collective response to climate change will require more than just discrete or incremental projects.
 The report highlights four "big lifts," multidecade, multi-platform projects that would play critical roles in helping the city align with its climate and equity goals.
 These projects are not the only paths, but they represent the kind of well-funded, coordinated public and private sector partnerships that can make significant impact in our energy consumption and efficiency, our climate resiliency and the equitable protection of all people in the city and region from climate-related challenges.
-Over the coming months, we will be adding more in-depth papers on each of the big lifts, to be included below.
-Click below to open the section, or go to each big lift to open its specific element.Explore the Section
+Click on *explore the section* for a higher-level overview, or go to each big lift to explore the full chapter on each - or go even more in-depth in our supplemental reports.Explore the Section

 70,000 single- and small multifamily homes need to electrified by a new industry, powered by a workforce that represents the communities it serves.